Steph Hopper - Head of Talent Solutions

 Participant feedback includes: “Understanding other women leaders in the organization have the same issues as I do made me realize I am not less qualified for a leader role, my improved confidence has helped me to be more assertive and making more decisions.”

 It is really heartening to see the lasting impact this programme can make in supporting emerging female leaders reach their potential.
-And hopefully the end to a list of excuses which sound more like 1918 than 2018.
+And hopefully an example which other companies can follow.